JustinLoye/pybgpkitstream/README.md

 ## Features

 - Effortlessly switch to another BGP stream:
-  - Designed to be a seamless, drop-in replacement. ([example](tests/test_stream.py#L38))
+  - Designed to be a seamless, drop-in replacement ([example](tests/test_stream.py#L38))
-  - Lazy message generation: generates time-ordered BGP messages on the fly, consuming minimal memory and making it suitable for large datasets.
+  - Lazy message generation: generates time-ordered BGP messages on the fly, consuming minimal memory and making it suitable for large datasets
   - Supports multiple route collectors
-  - Supports both ribs and updates.
+  - Supports both ribs and updates
-- Caching with concurrent downloading is enabled, and the caching mechanism is fully compatible with the BGPKIT parser's caching functionality.
+- Caching with concurrent downloading is enabled, and the caching mechanism is fully compatible with the BGPKIT parser's caching functionality
 - [Good-enough performances](examples/perf.ipynb)
 - A CLI tool